isaaclyman/hackyhack/README.md

 - `"NONE"`: all text appears instantly.
 - `"LINE 100"`: text appears one line at a time with a default 100 millisecond delay between lines.
 - `"TYPE 15"`: text appears one character at a time, as though someone were typing it, with a default 15 millisecond delay between characters.
+When one line is finished typing, the next line will begin.
+- `"LINE-TYPE 100 15"`: a combination of `LINE` and `TYPE`.
+In this case each character will take 15 milliseconds to type and each line will begin typing 100 milliseconds apart, even if the previous line isn't finished.
+This allows multiple lines to type out at the same time.

 ### CLEAR